venoajie/my-ai-assistant/README.md

 -   **Conversational & Stateful:** Engage in interactive sessions where the assistant remembers the context of your work.
 -   **Expert Persona System:** Instruct the assistant to adopt specialized expert profiles for higher-quality, consistent results.
 -   **File System Integration:** The assistant can read, analyze, and write files, enabling it to perform meaningful development tasks.
+-   **Decoupled Execution (New!):** A robust two-stage workflow separates AI-driven analysis from deterministic execution, enhancing safety and resilience.
 -   **Pluggable Architecture:** Easily extend the assistant's knowledge with custom "Context Plugins".
 -   **Autonomous Mode:** Grant the assistant the ability to execute multi-step plans without supervision (use with caution).
 -   **Layered Configuration:** Flexible configuration system that scales from personal preferences to project-specific settings.